Linearity Characterization and Uncertainty Quantification of Spectroradiometers via Maximum Likelihood and the Non-parametric Bootstrap: Beam Conjoiner

+Some practical matters must be addressed before applying our methods to the Beam Conjoiner data.
+First, we study the required polynomial order, per Section~\ref{sec:polynomial_order}.
+The results of this study are shown in in Figure \ref{fig:cv_error_beam_conjoiner}.
+For $8\leq p \leq 15$, the distributions of points (blue circles) and means (orange circles) are nearly identical; although, the minimum mean is achieved for $p=10$.
+Based on Figure \ref{fig:cv_error_beam_conjoiner}, any $p$ in the range of $8\leq p \leq 15$ is a reasonable choice.
 The values of MSE in Figure \ref{fig:cv_error_beam_conjoiner} may be interpreted in the following way: when $p$ is small, prediction bias dominates the MSE.
 As $p$ increases, prediction bias decreases, and the $\gamma$ parameter in Equation~(\ref{eq:stat_model_like}) automatically balances the trade off between prediction bias and variance, which produces a range of $p$ for which the MSE is optimal and stable.